RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 [HTML source](https://gist.github.com/3116685#file_step_2.aspx)

 **Step 3**
-After that easy passage in **step 2** let's get a little bit more agressive by getting rid of the `asp:ScriptManager` tag.
+After that easy passage in **step 2** let's get a little bit more aggressive by getting rid of the `asp:ScriptManager` tag.
 You can either delete it in the code view or in design view.
 If the latter, make sure that you've turned on  Visual  Aids otherwise you won't see it.